-Section 5.1 There are several ways you can pay your plan premium
+Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty

 Your coverage is provided through a contract with your former employer/union/trust.
-For most members, your plan benefits administrator will provide you with information about your plan premium (if applicable).
-If Sharp Health Plan bills you directly for your total plan premium, we will mail you an annual payment book detailing your premium amount (you must also continue to pay your Medicare Part B premium).
+For most members, your plan benefits administrator will provide you with information about your Part D late enrollment penalty.
+If Sharp Health Plan bills you directly for your penalty, we will mail you a monthly invoice detailing your penalty amount.

-There are two ways you can pay your plan premium.
+There are two ways you can pay the penalty.
 When you filled out our enrollment form, you selected a Premium payment option.
 You may change your selection at any time by calling Customer Care at the number listed on the back cover of this booklet.